MicrosoftDocs/visualstudio-docs/docs/ide/text-spell-checker.md

 ---
-title: "Learn about the Text Spell Checker (Preview)"
+title: "Learn about the Spell Checker (Preview)"
-description: Learn how to use the Text Spell Checker to correct misspelled words in multiple languages and to customize it to share with your dev team. ms.date: 05/04/2023 ms.topic: conceptual
+description: Learn how to use the Spell Checker in Visual Studio to correct misspelled words in multiple languages and to customize it to share with your dev team. ms.date: 05/04/2023 ms.topic: conceptual
 author: TerryGLee